Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 The best time to visit Goa is during the cooler months between November and March, when the weather is warm, there is no rain, and the seas are calm and clear.
 The most popular time to visit Goa is over December and January, partly because the weather is ideal at this time, but also because Goa is renowned for its Christmas and New Year's celebrations.
 October, at the very start of the tourist season, is a good month to visit in if you want to avoid the worst of the crowds, but, although the beaches will be lovely and empty, many facilities will be closed and it'll be harder to find open restaurants and shops.
 March or early April are also good times to arrive, as it isn't quite as busy and not yet very hot.

 Goa hosts great rave and trance music parties, especially in winter under the full moon.
 The venues for these raves are kept secret till just hours before they kick off, and visitors will have to ask around at local bars for details.
 Goa is also developing fast as a resort centre and many hotels provide their own party venues.
-The most famous Goan party season is over new year's eve, when visitors flood onto the beaches to dance under the stars and enjoy fireworks and trance music in this beautiful setting.
-If you travel to Goa for a new year's party be sure to book far in advance as it is very popular.
+The most famous Goan party season is over New Year's Eve, when visitors flood onto the beaches to dance under the stars and enjoy fireworks and trance music in this beautiful setting.
+If visitors travel to Goa for a new year's party, they should be sure to book far in advance as it is very popular.

-Travellers should note that over the past few years authorities have been cracking down on the Goan party scene, closing numerous bars and passing new liquor laws.
-Much fun can still be had in the state, but it is a good idea to familiarise yourself with the laws before travelling as at the moment state legislature is somewhat up in the air.
+Travellers should note that over the past few years, authorities have been cracking down on the Goan party scene, closing numerous bars and passing new liquor laws.
+Much fun can still be had in the state, but it is a good idea to get familiar with the laws before travelling, as state legislature is somewhat up in the air at the moment.

 In Calangute, the Casa Goa boutique offers local designer wear, artwork and silk drapes, and tribal art is available from the nearby Leela Art Palace.
-Visit Sangolda for rattan loungers and Rajasthani chests.
-There are also stunning lamp shades available at Soto Décor.
+Travellers can visit Sangolda for rattan loungers and Rajasthani chests.
+There are also stunning lampshades available at Soto Décor.

 A wide variety of transport is available in Goa.
 Most tourist sights can be accessed by road and there are buses, rental cars, taxis and scooters available for travellers to use.
 The best (and the most fun) way to get around Goa is to hire a motorcycle/scooter, but be sure to carry the necessary paperwork (licence, registration and insurance) because checks on foreigners are a lucrative source of 'baksheesh' for the Indian police force.
 Roads and attractions are not well sign-posted, so don't hesitate to ask for directions.
 Note that accident and fatality rates on Goan roads have been high in the past, so it pays to be cautious.
 Local buses stop at the main beaches.